 - about 4 tbsp bbq sauce (for authentic taste: Original BBQ Sauce by Bull’s-Eye)

-Place the steaks on the bottom piece of your buns, add the remaining bbq sauce and top with gherkins and onions.
-Put on the top part of the buns and enjoy!
+5. Place the steaks on the bottom piece of your buns, add the remaining bbq sauce and top with gherkins and onions.
+Put the upper part of the buns on top and enjoy your vegan mcrib!